George Floyd protests: Donald Trump's use of the Bible for a photo op was beyond absurd

 "Uh, probablyyyyyy ... equal," Trump said.

-"I think it's just an incredible, the whole Bible is just an incredible – I joke, very much so, they always hold up The Art of the Deal, I say, 'My second favourite book of all time.'
+"I think it's just an incredible, the whole Bible is just an incredible – I joke, very much so, they always hold up The Art of the Deal, I say, 'My second favourite book of all time'.

 "But, uh, I just think the Bible is just something very special."